 Unlike hydraulic and pneumatic torque wrenches, an electric torque wrench does not require a pump or compressed air to power them as it is directly connected to a power source like an electric socket.
 It offers an accuracy of +/- 5%.
-However, these tools cannot be used in all industries due to a possibility of spark generation which risks its usage in explosive industries like oil and gas, petrochemical and mining.
-The electric torque wrench also has the disadvantage of being heavy, having unbalanced weight, etc.
+However, these tools cannot be used in all industries due to the possibility of spark generation which risks its usage in explosive industries like oil and gas, petrochemical and mining.
+The electric torque wrench also has the disadvantage of being heavy, having an unbalanced weight, etc.

 Battery Torque Wrench

 The most modern torque wrench developed in industrial bolting, a battery torque wrench offers maximum portability as they do not require pumps or compressed air for power.
 These tools operate on battery placed at the bottom of the tool and offers an accuracy of +/-5%.
 These tools can be accessed anywhere as they are cordless torque wrenches and do not require any extension boards or hoses for power.
 However, the battery torque wrench offers lower maximum torque capacity as compared to hydraulic and pneumatic torque tools.